Efficient Straggler Replication in Large-scale Parallel Computing: Single-fork policy analysis

 \section{Single-fork policy analysis}

-In this section we evaluate the performance metrics $\E{T}$ and $\E{C}$ for a given single fork policy $\SingleFork{p,r,l}$.
-The main insight we get from this analysis is that the tail behavior (heavy, light or exponential) of $F_X$ is the key factor in characterizing the latency-cost trade-off.
-We demonstrate this for two canonical distributions: Pareto and Shifted Exponential.
-All proofs are deferred to \Cref{sec:proof_single_fork}.
+In this section we analyze the trade-off between the performance metrics $\E{T}$ and $\E{C}$ for the single-fork policy defined in \Cref{defn:single_fork}.
+The choice of the best single fork policy depends on the tail of $F_X$, as we demonstrate for the Shifted exponential and Pareto distributions.
+All proofs are deferred to \Cref{sec:appendix}.